-I should state my opinion at the outset, that it is most improbable this case represents either side effects of rasagiline mediated by serotonergic mechanisms, or ST (aka serotonin syndrome).
+I should state my opinion at the outset, that it is most improbable this case represents either side effects of rasagiline from serotonin-mediated mechanisms, or ST (aka serotonin syndrome).
 This is for the very simple reasons that there are: 1) no specific ST signs and 2) rasagiline is incapable of substantially elevating serotonin.
-Having stated that I will comment on some aspects of the paper that have inadequate foundation.
+Having stated, that I will comment on some aspects of the paper that have inadequate foundation.

 In their second paragraph, they state that rasagiline increases dopamine (correct) and then, via an unreferenced and unelaborated logical non sequitur … “Thus, theoretically, rasagiline can cause serotonin syndrome”.
-Selectively dopaminergic drugs like rasagiline, by definition, cannot cause ST. The toxidrome is called ST precisely because it is defined as being mediated by excess serotonin: it is hard to comprehend how anyone who understands pharmacology and toxidromes could make such a claim, without any supporting references (which, I assure readers, do not exist).
-For instance, tranylcypromine has much more potent MAO-A antagonism but does not cause ST in usual or high-therapeutic doses 5.
+Drugs like rasagiline, that elevate dopamine, by definition, cannot cause ST. The toxidrome is called ST precisely because it is defined as being mediated by excess serotonin: it is hard to comprehend how anyone who understands pharmacology and toxidromes could make such a claim, without any supporting references (which, I assure readers, do not exist).
+For instance, tranylcypromine has much more potent MAO-A antagonism but does not cause ST in usual or high-therapeutic doses .

 They describe a “pyrexia of 37.7°C”, without specifying how often, where, or how, it was measured.
 That is both imprecise and incorrect terminology (because ST is a hyperthermic toxidrome, not an acute phase response, i.e. pyrexia): the generally accepted definition of hyperthermia is at the very least 38.5°C, and pyrexia 38.0°C sustained for 1 hour, or a single reading of 38.3°C.

-Space restraints [for permitted length of lettersn to journals] debar more detailed comments.
+Space restraints [for permitted length of letters the journal] debar more detailed comments.
 I suggest readers consult the references provided for more accurate information.

 The editors declined to accept this submission for publication.
 Their reply stated